cjkrolak/ThermostatSupervisor/README.md

 2. ./data/ folder contains supervisor logs

 ## environment variables required:<br/>
+Environment variables required depend on the thermostat being used.<br/>
+* All configurations require the GMAIL env vars.
+* Honeywell thermostat requires the 'TCC' env vars,
+* SHT31 temp sensor requires the 'SHT31' env vars.
 for Linux, update file ~/.profile and then "source ~/.profile" to load the file<br/>
 for Windows, define env variables in control panel and then re-start IDE<br/>
 for docker image, export the env files to a text file and specify during the docker run command<br/>